eranamar-zz/eranamar.github.io/_posts/2017-03-30-Derandomization-for-Pairwise-Independent-Seed.markdown

 </div>
 <div class="Indented">
-What this definition have with our settings? observe that up until now we implicitly assumed that the algorithm needs its coins to be fully independent.
+What this definition have with our settings?
+Observe that up until now we implicitly assumed that the algorithm needs its coins to be fully independent.
 That is, if we think of <span class="MathJax_Preview"><script type="math/tex">
 s
 </script>
-</span> as a series of Bernoulli r.vs then we actually required <span class="MathJax_Preview"><script type="math/tex">
+</span> as a series of Bernoulli RVs then we actually require <span class="MathJax_Preview"><script type="math/tex">
 s
 </script>
-</span> to be <i>t</i>-wise independent family, which is much stronger property than pairwise independence.
+</span> to be <i>t</i>-wise independent family, which is a much stronger property compare to the pairwise independence property.
 If we relax that requirement and assume that the algorithm only needs its coins to be pairwise independent, then there is a way (described in next section) to construct <span class="MathJax_Preview"><script type="math/tex">
 n
 </script>
 </span> <i>pairwise independent</i> bits using only <span class="MathJax_Preview"><script type="math/tex">
 \mathcal{O}\left(\log n\right)
 </script>
 </span> <i>fully independent</i> bits.
-That construction can be “embedded” into our algorithm such that we ultimately ends up with a procedure that only requires <span class="MathJax_Preview"><script type="math/tex">
+That construction can be “embedded” into our algorithm such that we ultimately end up with a procedure that only requires <span class="MathJax_Preview"><script type="math/tex">
 \mathcal{O}\left(\log n\right)
 </script>
 </span> fully independent seed.
 Applying the derandomization method from previous section will result with a deterministic algorithm that will still run in <span class="MathJax_Preview"><script type="math/tex">